syncfusion-content/reactjs-docs/ReactJS/PdfViewer/getting-started.md

 ---
-title: Getting Started for Angular 2 PDF viewer
+title: Getting Started with ReactJS PDF Viewer Control | Syncfusion
-description: PDF viewer
+description: Learn here about getting started with Syncfusion Essential ReactJS PDF Viewer Control, its elements, and more.
 platform: React JS
 control: PDF viewer
 documentation: ug
 keywords: ejPdfViewer, PDF viewer, js pdfviewer
 ---

-# Getting Started
+# Getting Started with ReactJS PDF Viewer

 This section explains briefly about how to integrate a **PDF viewer** control in your application with **React JS**.